Champagne: Sweetness

-Champagne bottles
+Bottles

 Champagne is mostly fermented in two sizes of bottles, standard bottles (750 millilitres) and magnums (1.5 litres).
-In general, magnums are thought to be higher quality, as there is less oxygen in the bottle, and the volume-to-surface area ratio favours the creation of appropriately sized bubbles.
+In general, magnums are thought to be higher quality, as there is less oxygen in the bottle, and the volume–to–surface-area ratio favours the creation of appropriately sized bubbles.
 However, there is no hard evidence for this view.
 Other bottle sizes, mostly named for Biblical figures, are generally filled with Champagne that has been fermented in standard bottles or magnums.
-Gosset still bottles its Grande Réserve in jeroboam from the beginning of its second fermentation.
+Gosset still bottles its Grande Réserve in Jeroboam from the beginning of its second fermentation.

 Sizes larger than Jeroboam (3 L) are rare.
 Primat bottles (27 L)—and, as of 2002, Melchizedek bottles (30 L)—are exclusively offered by the House Drappier.
 (The same names are used for bottles containing regular wine and port; however, Jeroboam, Rehoboam, and Methuselah refer to different bottle volumes.)

 Unique sizes have been made for specific markets, special occasions and people.
-The most notable example is perhaps the 20 fluid oz. / 56.8 cl (imperial pint) bottle made between 1874 and 1973 for the English market by Pol Roger, often associated with Sir Winston Churchill.
+The most notable example is perhaps the imperial pint (56.8 cL) bottle made between 1874 and 1973 for the English market by Pol Roger, often associated with Sir Winston Churchill.

-In 2009, a bottle of 1825 Perrier-Jouët Champagne was opened at a ceremony attended by 12 of the world's top wine tasters.
+In 2009, a bottle of 1825 Perrier-Jouët Champagne was opened at a ceremony attended by twelve of the world's top wine tasters.
 This bottle was officially recognised by Guinness World Records as the oldest bottle of Champagne in the world.
 The contents were found to be drinkable, with notes of truffles and caramel in the taste.
 There are now only two other bottles from the 1825 vintage extant.